 All students with special needs must have an IEP.
-An exception can be made if:
+There are three instances in which an exception can be made:

-- the student with special needs requires no adaptation or only minor adaptations to educational materials, or instructional or assessment methods; - the expected learning outcomes established by the applicable educational program guide have not been modified for the student with special needs; and - the student with special needs requires in a school year, 25 hours or less remedial instruction, by a person other than the classroom teacher in order for the student to meet the expected learning outcomes.
+- the student with special needs requires no adaptation or only minor adaptations to educational materials, or instructional or assessment methods; - the expected learning outcomes established by the applicable educational program guide have not been modified for the student with special needs; - the student with special needs requires in a school year, 25 hours or less remedial instruction, by a person other than the classroom teacher in order for the student to meet the expected learning outcomes.